marcbaetica/RESTful-Producer-Consumer/README.md

 - server.js         // configure our application and create routes
 - routes.js //this is included in the server.js file (would separate if app was bigger and for production)

-CLI Instructions:
-- cd to directory of package.json file and run $ npm install
-- run with node '$ node server.js' (or optional to run app through nodemon instead of node '$ sudo npm install -g nodemon' and '$ nodemon server.js')

 clientConsumer: (in progress)
 -
-AngularJS client (still in progress)
-- Angular/
+- app/
+----- index.html				//the homepage
 ----- css/
 ---------- bootstrap.min.css   	//bootstrap framework
 ---------- custom.css	       	//custom CSS
 ----- js/
 ---------- angular.min.js		//angular framework
 ---------- app.js				//angular module and controller
------ index.html		//the homepage
-- JQuery/     		//independent work in progress
-- Restangular/       	//independent work in progress

-Final-MEAN-App: (in progress)
+- refference_material/			//personal reference for RESTful Api handling through JQuery and Restangular

+Notes:
 -
 This is the final version of the project merging both the client application and the server.
-The client app is hosted by the server on its homepage while RESTful calls are being initiated and handled.
-Running is the same as the CLI instruction for the server (described above)
+The client app is hosted by the server on its homepage while RESTful calls are being initiated through the Client GUI and handled by the server.
+Running is done by running the server through the CLI:

+CLI Instructions:
+- cd to directory of package.json file and run $ npm install
+- run with node '$ node server.js' (or optional to run app through nodemon instead of node '$ sudo npm install -g nodemon' and '$ nodemon server.js')

-To do: Will create a final .sh script for linux to automatically start up both MongoDB and the server.
+NOTE: To do: Will create a final .sh script for linux to automatically start up both MongoDB and the server.

 Current Bugs: